-Can Gen Z Use TikTok To Save Gap?
+Can Gen Z Use TikTok To Save The Gap?

 Once a favorite of ‘90s supermodels and suburban dads, the American retailer has a brand new fanbase.

 Gap, the ubiquitous San Francisco-based clothing retailer that’s been around since 1969, is on the brink.
-In October, seven months into lockdown, as shifts in consumer spending due to the pandemic shuttered long-standing stores like Topshop and Debenhams, Gap announced that it would be closing 350 Gap and Banana Republic shops in North America by the end of 2023.
-This month, news followed that the brand would also be closing all of its stores across the UK and Ireland.
+In October, seven months into lockdown, as shifts in consumer spending due to the pandemic shuttered beloved brands like Need Supply and Sies Marjan and bankrupted retail kingpins like J.Crew and Neiman Marcus, Gap announced that it would be closing 350 Gap and Banana Republic stores in North America by the end of 2023, by which point, an estimated 870 stores will remain, compared to 1,216 in 2019, according to Insider.
 Sad times for the retailer that once united your favourite ‘90s supermodels, suburban dads, and tweens on a budget.

 But amid this trajectory were some bright spots that hint at Gap's future.
 In June 2020, Gap announced a decade-long deal with Kanye West's popular fashion brand Yeezy.
 (Two items from the Gap Yeezy collab — a cloud-like puffer coat available in blue and black — have since been released and met with both raised eyebrows and opened wallets.)
 In September 2020, Internet personality Emma Chamberlain posted photos of herself on Instagram, wearing white bikini bottoms and a thrifted Gap logo hoodie.
 She wore the latter in a post a few days later.
 Combined, Chamberlain's odes to Gap’s navy blue sweatshirt garnered 4 million likes and over 12,000 comments on her Instagram.
 In turn, her fans newly designated Gap as “cool.”